Finding a Top Financial Advisor Firm in Chandler, Arizona

 For the most part, the firm prefers to invest in mutual funds and exchange-traded funds (ETFs).
 However, under certain circumstances, the firm may include individual stocks, bonds and other securities in your portfolio's asset allocation.

 Strategic Income Group

-Founded in 2013, Strategic Income Group has $103 million in assets under management and has four advisors.
-The Chandler-based firm has no account minimum and offers services such as financial planning, investment management, estate planning, strategic tax and insurance.
-Typical clients include individuals and families, trusts, estates and corporations.
-According to the firm’s website, Strategic Income Group is a Christian-based financial planning and management company.
+Founded in 2013, Strategic Income Group finishes out our list.
+The Chandler-based firm has no account minimum and offers services such as financial planning, investment management, estate planning, strategic tax management and insurance analysis.

 Strategic Income Group Background

-Michael Gauthier is the founder and owner of the firm.
-He has more than 20 years of experience working for the finance industry and left Wall Street in 2013 to found Strategic Income Group.
-Gauthier is a certified financial planner (CFP).
+Founder Michael Gauthier owns Strategic Income Group indirectly through the Gauthier Family Trust.
+He has more than 20 years of experience working in the finance industry and left Wall Street in 2013 to found this firm.

-In addition to working with clients in person, the firm offers free downloadable financial organizer forms and a paid financial planning workbook created by Gauthier, the founder.
+In addition to working with clients in person, the firm offers free downloadable financial organizer forms and a paid financial planning workbook that Gauthier created himself.

 Strategic Income Group, operating under a fee-based model, requires its portfolio management clients to adhere to its wrap fee program.
 This means that all of your costs will be "wrapped" into a single rate, encompassing transactional fees, broker fees, advisory charges and more.
 This is meant to simplify the fee-paying relationship you have with your advisor.

 At the core of the firm's investment philosophy is the client's specific needs.
 For example, your investment plan will account for your risk tolerance, time horizon, income needs and investment preferences.
 In general, the firm tends to invest in stocks, bonds, mutual funds, exchange-traded funds (ETFs) and options.